 Digital AR employs state-of-the-art technologies working together to shift most of the processing burden from people to machines, reducing errors, accelerating process speeds and, through machine learning, automatically increasing accuracy.
 Digital AR provides visualization and reporting in real-time.
 Analytics yields up to the minute history, prediction, and prescription.
 Customer experience is enhanced through customer-preferred self-service supported by effective cognitive digital assistance.

-In addition, digital AR:
+In addition, digital AR (Accounts Receivable):

 - Speeds credit approvals

 - Provides real-time reporting

 The integrated application of robotic process automation, AI and analytics operating from a data repository in a cloud environment brings these benefits.

 Tremendous power resides in the single repository of data drawn from all relevant internal and external sources.
 As a result, disparate processes operate from one information base.
 For example, real-time cash application information supports collections.
 This capacity not only brings greater efficiency but improves the experience and builds customer confidence and trust.